cyclemap/openmaptiles-cycle/.github/issue_template.md

-This is the place to submit bugs to cylcemap.us!
+This is the place to submit bugs to cyclemaps.org!

 1. If you can't fix a problem by editing OSM at https://openstreetmap.org/